bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 > 2 Therefore when thou doest thine alms, do not sound a trumpet before thee, as the hypocrites do in the synagogues and in the streets, that they may have glory of men.
 Verily I say unto you, They have their reward.
 > 3 But when thou doest alms, let not thy left hand know what thy right hand doeth:
 > 4 That thine alms may be in secret: and thy Father which seeth in secret himself shall reward thee openly.

+2 Corinthians 9:7 (ESV)
+"Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver."

 ### The offerings were for the poor